-- 1. Start recording on the HP Web Tours Web site. - a.
+- 1. Start recording on the HP Web Tours web site. - a.
 Click Record > Record or click the Record button on the VuGen toolbar.
 The Start Recording dialog box opens.

 - b.
 In the Record into action box, select Action. - c.
-From Application type, select Web. - d.
-In the URL address box, type http://localhost:1080/WebTours. - e.
+From the Record list, select Web Browser. - d.
+In the Application box, make sure that Microsoft Internet Explorer appears. - e.
+In the URL address box, type http://localhost:1080/WebTours. - f.
 Click Start Recording.
-A new web browser opens and displays the HP Web Tours site.
+A new web browser opens and displays the HP Web Tours home page.

-Note that If there is an error opening the site, make sure that the Web server is running.
-To start the server select Start > All Programs > HP Software > HP LoadRunner > Samples > Web > Start Web Server.
+Note: If there is an error opening HP Web Tours, make sure that the Web Tours Server is running.
+The presence of the Start Web Tours dialog box indicates that the server is running.
+To start the server, select Start > All Programs > HP Software > HP LoadRunner > Samples > Web > Start Web Server.